 A British classic, Treacle Tart is full of luscious caramel flavor all wrapped up in a lovely shortbread crust.
 Treacle is the “secret” to whipping up this easy tart anytime your sweet tooth is calling!
 But what is treacle?
 Read on to find out!!

-When it comes to British desserts – I have some favorites –Bourbon Sticky Toffee Pudding, Sponge Cake with Limoncello Cream and Strawberries… and Treacle Tart.
+When it comes to British desserts – I have some favorites – Sticky Toffee Pudding, Sponge Cake with Limoncello Cream and Strawberries… and this tart.
 Rumored to be Harry Potter’s favorite dessert, Treacle Tart has is one of those simple, homey desserts.
 A sticky, caramel sweet filling encased in a lovely no roll shortbread crust.

 It’s the kind of dessert you make when you’re craving something really simple and don’t want to run to the store for ingredients!

-Speaking of ingredients, the star of this tart is treacle.
+Speaking of ingredients, the star of this tart is light treacle.

 Treacle Tart FAQ’s